idaholab/MontePy/doc/source/starting.rst

 This mainly means you can quickly get an object (e.g., :class:`mcnpy.cell.Cell`, :class:`mcnpy.surfaces.surface.Surface`, :class:`mcnpy.data_cards.material.Material`)
 by its number.

-So say you want to access cell 6005 from a problem it is accessible quickly by:
+So say you want to access cell 2 from a problem it is accessible quickly by:

->>> prob.cells[6005]
+>>> prob.cells[2]
 CELL: 2
-None
-SURFACE: 4, CZ
-SURFACE: 5, PZ
+MATERIAL: 2, ['iron']
+density: 8.0 atom/b-cm
-SURFACE: 6, PZ
+SURFACE: 1005, RCC

 Collections are Iterable